つつく

 - 鍋をつつく: to eat from a shared pot

-USAGE: Sense 2 (picking at food) is very common in casual speech, especially when describing eating small dishes or shared meals in a relaxed atmosphere.
+Sense 2 (picking at food) is very common in casual speech, especially for shared meals (鍋) or snacking at a bar (居酒屋).
+It implies a relaxed, unhurried eating style.